adam-lafontaine/CMS/blog/posts/2023/[017][Basic video].md

 ### Image conversion

 A `cv::Mat` object has image data in BGR format.
-We will need to convert it to RGBA when writing to screen image.
+We will need to convert it to RGBA when writing to the screen image.

 ```cpp
 class BGR